 Mediterranean cooking offers many ways to enjoy fish and seafood.
-From grilled salmon shish kabob and grilled branzino to Mediterranean style shrimp and parmesan baked cod, there are endless ways to enjoy the treasures of the sea.
+From grilled salmon shish kabob and grilled branzino to easy tilapia and parmesan baked cod, there are endless ways to enjoy the treasures of the sea.
 Today I'm going to show you how to make the most delicious Greek style baked mahi mahi with fresh Mediterranean flavors.
 Follow along to learn how to choose the best fish and how to cook it.
 I'll also suggest some side dishes - so many delicious options to choose from!

 Table Of Contents:

 - Mahi mahi: Mahi mahi usually comes in the form of clean boneless fillets.
 To choose the best fresh mahi mahi, you need to smell it.
 It should smell like the sea, neutral and not fishy at all.
 The color of the fish should be light pink (sometimes with red strips) and the fillet should be firm to the touch and bounce back.

 - Garlic: A few cloves of garlic add a lot of flavor to this dish.

 - Spices: You need oregano, rosemary, cumin and Aleppo pepper.